-Installing Draper motor.
+Installing Draper Motor

 - 1. Clean motor shaft and hub of drive roller.
-Apply an anti-seize agent to shaft.

-- 2. Insert key in motor shaft.

-- 3. Insert motor into hub.

-Ensure that there is a 3/16" (4.75 mm) gap between the motor and the roller. - 4.
-Tighten set screws
+Apply anti-seize to shaft. - 2.
+Insert key in motor shaft. - 3.
+Insert motor into hub, lining key on shaft with the key-way in the hub.
+Do not use a hammer on housing flange; damage of this nature to the motor will void warranty.
+Use a soft blow or rubber hammer to apply force to end of motor. - 4.
+Tighten set screws.